-- Reduce maintenance costs and improve reliability, by using ML to develop optimised maintenance schedules based on the way equipment is actually used.
+- Reducing maintenance costs and improving reliability, by using ML to develop optimised maintenance schedules based on the way equipment is actually used.
 The same approach can be extended to customers to provide them with personalised maintenance schedules.
 For instance, a trucking company was able to save millions of dollars on parts each year by understanding when each truck would need servicing based on the actual routes and terrain it had driven.

-- Improve quality control on the production line, by using ML to identify faulty products.
+- Improving quality control on the production line, by using ML to identify faulty products.
 Baby food manufacturer Kewpie is using ML – in the form of the Google Vision API – to pick out discoloured potato cubes that, while perfectly safe for babies to eat, may cause concern for parents.
-The ML system has replaced "human" inspection, which tedious and stressful for production line workers while also more error-prone and more expensive.
+The ML system has replaced "human" inspection, which is tedious and stressful for production line workers while also more error-prone and more expensive.

 - Improving the design of new products, by using ML to understand how products are actually used, how they actually perform, and what causes them to fail.
 Those insights can be fed back to design teams, while ML can also be used to predict the performance of proposed design changes.
 A third of early adopters of ML say they’ve enhanced their R&D capabilities thanks to ML.

 What’s clear from these examples is that the payoffs can be significant and fast.
 These aren’t isolated examples.
 Research by Deloitte found that a typical ML project will deliver an ROI of between 2x and 5x in the first year.
 No wonder that another study by MIT Technology Review found that 60% of businesses are implementing an ML strategy and that a quarter of early adopters are devoting more than 15% of their budget to ML projects.